Nansess/BaldMan-LavaSrc/README.md

 ## Purpose

-BaldMan LavaSrc is a fork with a simple yet effective goal: provide an alternative method to interact with audio sources like Spotify and Apple Music without the hassle of managing API keys.
-The intent is to simplify the setup process for developers who prefer a straightforward approach to audio sourcing.
+BaldMan LavaSrc is a fork with a simple goal: provide an alternative method to interact with audio sources like Spotify and Apple Music without the pain of managing API keys and rate Limits.
+The intent is to simplify the setup process for developers who prefer a straightforward approach to using these platforms.

 ## Key Features